iterating/statstesting/readme.md

+# Bayesian Probability
+A python function for calculating Bayesian probability.
+The function takes three arguments: `prior`, `likelihood`, and `evidence`.
+It returns the calculated Bayesian probability.

-# Log Rank Test and T-tests
+# Log Rank Test  T-tests

 The log rank test is a non-parametric test for comparing the survival distributions of two groups.
 It is commonly used to test the difference in survival between two groups, such as treatment and control groups in a clinical trial.